Last Updated on 31/08/2025

 a.
 Understanding Your Audience

-A content marketing plan must begin with an excellent grasp of your target audience.
+A content marketing plan must begin with a thorough understanding of your target audience.
 Who are they?
 What are their needs?
 What difficulties are they trying to solve?

 b.
 Consistency of Content

 A few blog posts or videos will not be enough.
-Consistency in creating and delivering content is essential for remaining in the thoughts of your audience and gaining trust.
+Consistency in creating and delivering content is essential for remaining in your audience’s thoughts and gaining trust.

 c.
 Focus on Content-Type